emdobrin/aepsdk-edge-ios/Documentation/Advanced/FAQ/edge-network-apis-integration.md

 # How should my Edge request look like

-The AEP Edge Network mobile extension handles multiple types of events that are delivered to the Adobe Edge Network through network calls.
+The Edge mobile extension handles multiple types of events that are delivered to the Adobe Edge Network through network calls.

 In version 1.x and above, the extension integrates with /v1 of the interact and privacy APIs.